Schedule

 Content:

-• Reasoning models
+• Reasoning transfer across domains

 Reading Material